 United Church of Bernardston Transition to In-Person Worship

-This Sunday, June 20th, UCB will begin transitioning in a hybrid worship experience.
+On Sunday, June 20th, UCB transitioned into a hybrid worship experience.
 In addition to maintaining our current remote worship model, we will be welcoming people back into the sanctuary for in-person worship.
 While we are very excited to be able to worship together in person, our primary concern is for the health and safety of those who are in attendance.

 We ask that those choosing to worship in person please respect the following guidelines to maintain the atmosphere of safety.
 First, we are asking that all who attend in person be fully vaccinated and that at least two weeks have passed since your last vaccination.
 We will not be checking vaccination cards, but we trust that all would be on their honor to respect the well-being of the members of their church family.